Whelkers

 Watch films in which Bessie is discussed here

-Become a "Bessie Benefactor" and support her restoration here
+Become a "Bessie Benefactor" and support our work on her here

 Harvester